dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 ### Enrollment

-When a person is enrolled in the Rapid Response Team  program as a Tracked Entity Instance (TEI), Tracked Entity Attributes (TEA) are recorded to form the case profile.
+When a person is enrolled in the Rapid Response Team roster program as a Tracked Entity Instance (TEI), Tracked Entity Attributes (TEA) are recorded to form the case profile.
 Note that several TEAs are shared across DHIS2 Tracker programs; these are configured with a prefix ‘GEN’ (general) to indicate they are shared between tracker programs.
 Check out the [Common Metadata Library](https://docs.dhis2.org/en/implement/health/dhis2-health-data-toolkit/common-metadata-library/design.html) for more information on shared tracker metadata.

 The TEA **System ID** serves as a unique identifier in order to streamline the identification process when the responder or RRT member needs to be searched in the system.
 The **System ID** value is automatically generated with the pattern “RANDOM(*****)” to serve as an example, please refer to the [DHIS2 User Documentation on configuring system-wide unique identifiers as DHIS2 TEAs](https://docs.dhis2.org/en/use/user-guides/dhis-core-version-238/configuring-the-system/programs.html#create_tracked_entity_attribute) for more details and customizations.

-On the address and contacts sections, the TEAs Contact phone number  and Email have been marked as mandatory as this elements can be used on the notification sent to the responders
+On the address and contacts sections, the TEAs **Contact phone number** and **Email** have been marked as mandatory as this elements can be used on the notification sent to the responders

 ### Stage 1: Education and professional experience (non-repeatable)

 On this stage the responder is requested to introduce information related to their current employment, languages, academic background and practising licence.

-In the Current Employment section the information related to the supervisor name and contacts can be used for notifications or in case approval of deployment and/or validation of availability.
+In the *Current Employment* section, the information related to the supervisor’s name and contacts can be used for notifications or in case approval of deployment and/or validation of availability.

 ![Current employment section](resources/image/RRT_002.gif)